ironcore-dev/ironcore/docs/proposals/01-networking-integration.md

 The proposal is divided into two parts: The first part purely focuses on IP address management.
 The second part defines the actual networking types while allowing the user to use the IP address management features of the first part.

-### `IPAMPrefix` type
+### `Prefix` type

-The `IPAMPrefix` simplifies management of IP prefixes (v4 and v6 are both supported).
+The `Prefix` simplifies management of IP prefixes (v4 and v6 are both supported).

-An `IPAMPrefix` may be a root prefix by specifying no parent / parent selector and a prefix it manages.
-If an `IPAMPrefix` specifies a parent / parent selector, the requested prefix / prefix length is allocated from the parent (that matches, if selector is used).
+An `Prefix` may be a root prefix by specifying no parent / parent selector and a prefix it manages.
+If an `Prefix` specifies a parent / parent selector, the requested prefix / prefix length is allocated from the parent (that matches, if selector is used).
 This means, prefixes can both be allocated dynamically by specifying only a desired prefix length or 'statically' by specifying the desired prefix.

 Example manifests: